FAQs

 Equipment and manufacturer requirements:

-• Minimum one-year manufacturer warranty on all electrical components
+• Must have a minimum one-year manufacturer warranty on all electrical components

 An adaptive e-bike is designed to meet the specialized needs of an individual rider who is unable to use a standard e-bike.
 This can be through changes to an existing two-wheel e-bike or a need-specific e-bike or trike.